Kenneth Leung

-Kenneth Leung Kai-cheong (梁繼昌; born 17 October 1962) is a democratic Hong Kong politician formerly serving as a member of the Legislative Council for the Accountancy functional constituency.
+Kenneth Leung Kai-cheong (梁繼昌; born 17 October 1962) is a Hong Kong politician formerly serving as a member of the Legislative Council for the Accountancy functional constituency.
 Professionally, he is a tax adviser and accountant.
 On 11 November 2020, he was disqualified from the Legislative Council, along with three other lawmakers of the pan-democratic camp, by the central government in Beijing on request of the Hong Kong government.
 A mass resignation of pan-democrats the same day left the Legislative Council without a substantial opposition.

 Education and background

 Leung was born in Hong Kong and attended Queen's College.
 After taking a diploma in accountancy at Hong Kong Polytechnic University, he went on to study at the London School of Economics and Political Science, from where he obtained a bachelor's degree in economics and an LL.M. degree.
 He has been working as a senior tax consultant.